 rates based upon the volume of packages they send on a regular basis.

-compare rates and services among multiple carriers, including UPS, DHL,
+you to easily compare rates and services among multiple carriers, including

-merchandise to be secured to wooden or plastic pallets.
+companies require merchandise to be secured to wooden or plastic pallets.
 Pallets

-are a secure way to ship merchandise and can easily hold merchandise stacked up to 6.5
+are a secure way to ship merchandise and can easily hold merchandise stacked

-merchandise be sure to have complete pallet details.
+arranging delivery of merchandise be sure to have complete pallet details.
 The

 freight company will ask you for pallet dimensions, height and weight.
 You will

 also need the pickup address and destination drop off.
-Generally, it is cheaper and
+Generally, it is cheaper

 Also note, delivery to a residential address will cost extra (usually about